Vatanım Sensin: Cast

 Haci's wife and Eleni's mother.
 She is a good friend of Azize and her family.

+The series has featured many historical figures of the time, including Mustafa Kemal, Halide Edib, Black Fatima, and Princess Anatasia of Russia.

 Production

 Filming

 Filming began in August 2016 on location in Istanbul, Izmir and the Aegean Region.
 Additionally, a set was built in Istanbul to recreate the coastal promenade of Izmir and the neighborhoods of the time.
 The filming of the first chapter lasted between 35 and 40 days.